SAP-archive/helm-broker/docs/16-tutorial.md

 kubectl apply -f hack/examples/sample-addons.yaml
 ```

-After the Helm Broker processes the addons configuration, you can see the Redis ClusterServiceClass:
+After Helm Broker processes the addons configuration, you can see the Redis ClusterServiceClass:
 ```bash
 kubectl get clusterserviceclass
 ```